loopwerk/loopwerk.io/content/articles/2024-12-24-django-vs-flask-vs-fastapi.md

 I also don’t really want to use two different systems; FastAPI for APIs and Django (or Flask) for websites.
 I'd rather be very good at using one hammer for two different jobs where maybe technically speaking that hammer isn't the optimal choice, compared to using two separate tools and not having the time to master either of them, if that makes sense.

 ## Community
 There are countless open source packages available for Django, and when you run into a problem it’s extremely easy to get help.
-Good chance someone else has run into the problem and the answer is already on StackOverflow, and otherwise there’s a huge pool of Django exports on StackOverflow and the Django forum and Discord server.
+Good chance someone else has run into the same problem and the answer is already on StackOverflow, and otherwise there’s a huge pool of Django experts on StackOverflow and the Django forum and Discord server.
 The community is also very beginner-friendly, which didn’t always seem the case with Flask (to be honest my experience is from a long time ago).

 Come for the framework, stay for the community ❤️